clirdlf/ndsa.org/get-involved.md

 - Learning about digital preservation practices from a network of thought leaders.

 ## Commitment
 There are no fees or dues for membership in the NDSA.
 (NDSA is financially supported by the [Digital Library Federation](https://diglib.org/), which also provides communications infrastructure and staff time.)
-But the real longevity and value of the NDSA depends on members contributing their efforts to working groups and sharing their knowledge and expertise.
+But the real longevity and value of the NDSA depends on members contributing their efforts to Interest Groups and sharing their knowledge and expertise.

 In particular, NDSA members agree to:

-- Serve on one or more [working groups](/working-groups/), including Content, Infrastructure, Innovation, Outreach, and Standards and Practices;
+- Serve on one or more [Interest Groups](/working-groups/), including Content, Infrastructure, Innovation, Outreach, and Standards and Practices;
 - Participate in the core surveys NDSA conducts of its membership;
 - Review proposed NDSA reports and guidance;
 - Assist with dissemination of NDSA news as requested.